 Doctor of Laws

-Mrs. Chan has also held the post of Secretary for the Civil Service.
-Between 1987 and 1993 she was Secretary for Economic Services, a cabinet-level post which gave her responsibilities for overseeing Hong Kong physical infrastructure, including ambitious port and airport facilities, the liberalization of Hong Kong telecommunications market, tourism, energy, food supplies and the monitoring of public utility companies.
+Mrs Chan has also held the post of Secretary for the Civil Service.
+Between 1987 and 1993 she was Secretary for Economic Services, a cabinet-level post which gave her responsibilities for overseeing Hong Kong's physical infrastructure, including ambitious port and airport facilities, the liberalisation of Hong Kong's telecommunications market, tourism, energy, food supplies and the monitoring of public utility companies.

-Mrs. Chan scored two notable firsts when she was appointed Chief Secretary of the Hong Kong Government in November 1993.
-As principal adviser to the Governor and head of Hong Kong 190,000 - strong civil service, she is responsible for the effective implementation of the whole range of the Government policies.
+Mrs Chan scored two notable firsts when she was appointed Chief Secretary of the Hong Kong Government in November 1993.
+As principal advisor to the Governor and head of Hong Kong's 190000 - strong civil service, she is responsible for the effective implementation of the whole range of the Government policies.
 She broke a 150-year-tradition in being the first Chinese Chief Secretary.
 All previous incumbents have been British.
 She is also the first woman.
 Breaking new ground and scoring firsts is not new to Anson Chan.
 She was first woman director of a government department, first woman head of a policy branch, first woman to head the civil service, first woman civil servant appointed to the Legislative Council.

 Her career, which spans over thirty years, coincides with a time of great change in Hong Kong and its administration, and she has consciously adapted to these changing times.
-She reached her present position at a most significant time in Hong Kong history and her ability, strength of character and faith in Hong Kong future have been and are invaluable assets to the community at this challenging time.
-There is no doubting her conviction when she predicts that two years from now, in 1998, we, the people of Hong Kong, will have reached the 'uplands of stability and prosperity under the framework of one country, two systems', having left behind us the dark and uncertain terrain of the transition.
+She reached her present position at a most significant time in Hong Kong's history and her ability, strength of character and faith in Hong Kong's future have been- and are - invaluable assets to the community at this challenging time.
+There is no doubting her conviction when she predicts that two years from now, in 1998, we, the people of Hong Kong, will have reached the "sunny uplands" of stability and prosperity under the framework of "one country, two systems", having left behind us the dark and uncertain terrain of the transition.
 She exhorts the community to have confidence in itself and to take the fullest advantage of the opportunities to shape its destiny.
 She has throughout her career not wavered in her loyalty to the people of Hong Kong, and it is her fondest wish that she will be able to continue to be of service to them.

 In addition to having achieved outstanding success in her profession, Anson Chan also enjoys success in her personal life.
 Her upbringing and the closeness of her family ties have done a great deal to shape her character and beliefs, and they are a continuous source of strength to her.
 If in her courage and dedication to duty she can be compared to Hua Mulan, the woman warrior, in her devotion to family she can be compared to the mother of the philosopher Mencius.
 Inculcated with traditional Chinese virtues she has never allowed her career to work to the detriment of her roles as wife, mother, daughter, sister and now grandmother.